 When I did a Myers Briggs tests years ago, I came up as introverted but only slightly.
-I think my levels of introversion have greatly increased since that test.
+I know my levels of introversion have greatly increased since that test.
 In saying that it doesn’t stop me from making an effort to speak to people.

 Many also interpret introversion and extraversion the wrong way.
 It’s mainly about energy and how you recharge your batteries.
 It doesn’t necessarily mean that you hate or love being around people.